michellab/CCmetaD/restraint_anchor_points/README.md

 The file restraint_anchor_points.csv  contains the anchor points for the Boresch restraints for each complex and intermediate state, and the equilibrium values of the Boresch angles and dihedrals.
 Each anchor point is the C&alpha; atom of the respective residue.
+Angles and dihedrals are reported in degrees.